top of page

 about me

 The earliest photo of me is on the right, though I am not visible, but my mother, age 18, is pregnant with me.
 She is sandwiched between my father and his parents.
 The photo on the left is of my mother's mother, with her daughter-in-law, and two grandchildren.
 This is the 1960s.
 And nothing is as it appears in these photos.
 Unearthing the nature of our realities, which are always more complicated than their presentation is my life's work, as a writer, workshop leader, coach, editor, artist, theater maker, and now, too, yoga teacher.
 As William James observed, most things are unadapted to one another, but because we focus on seemingly 'regular' systems, the majority of experience eludes our grasp.
 The goal of all of my own work as an author, artist, and teacher is to give voice to the unadapted ones: the unknown, the unheard, the unseen, the unloved, within and without.
 As a workshop leader and coach, I guide writers to trust their own instincts and their own unique voices.
 As a yoga teacher, I guide students to trust their bodies' own deepest wisdom.
 I lead writing retreats to offer space for writers on an island in Scotland where the North Sea and Atlantic meet, which includes morning yoga and meditation, a silent house in the day to listen for and write from those still, small voices that need a deep sense of ease to be heard, and a workshop at night where we share our writing with one another.
 My plays give voice to inner conflicts and conflicting realities.
 My prose excavates histories real and imagined, tessellating between fact and fiction, as we do most of our waking lives.
 My personal obsessions are with class (the great unspoken in the US), trauma (collective, personal, multigenerational), and how we do violence by relegating people and even parts of ourselves to "other" when they don't fit our reality dream.
 And most recently—in 2021 at age 57—I discovered I am autistic, so it appears I have been seeing things sideways for like a while.
 I am writing about that now, and am so intrigued how having a different neurotype from most people has affected me and the focus of my work since I was a child.
-Recently, I reflected on the James quote as it relates to being autistic for HiLoBrow, which you can read here.
-And I am most excited to announce that my stories, essays and stage texts have all come together in a hybrid collection, The Mortality Shot, which is now available from Liquid Cat Books (and on Amazon, Bookshop.org, Target, etc.), and as if that isn't enough, all of my stage texts since 1998 were broadcast Sept 20-21, 2022 and are now archived in a 22-hour show, Shadow/Texts commissioned by Radio Art Zone, created in collaboration with the extraordinary composer, vocal, and sound artist Viv Corringham.
-Currently, I am hosting Virtual Coffee Chats with wonderful authors who blurbed The Mortality Shot, which are free, so join us!
+In 2022, I reflected on the James quote as it relates to being autistic for HiLoBrow, and a hybrid collection stories, essays and stage texts all came together in a book, The Mortality Shot, which was published by the fabulous Liquid Cat Books; all of my stage texts since 1998 were broadcast Sept 20-21, 2022 and are now archived in a 22-hour show, Shadow/Texts commissioned by Radio Art Zone, created in collaboration with the extraordinary composer, vocal, and sound artist Viv Corringham.
+I have hosted a number of live Virtual Coffee Chats with wonderful authors who blurbed The Mortality Shot, which are recorded and available on my YouTube channel.
+The past few years have been about working on my researched memoir.
+For a sneak peak into that, there is an essay Out of Trauma/Out of Time excerpted from the memoir in Autism in Adulthood and an exciting presentation I did for Dawn Prince-Hughes at CASY (Cultural Autism Studies at Yale) in which I read a chapter that focuses on the personal and larger social understory, including new research into surprisingly radical ideas about autism from the 1960s-70s that coincided with the more well-known awful ones.
+After dealing with a resurgence of long-haul COVID in 2023 that slowed down everything as a consequence, I have been healing gradually, aided by qualifying for disability in 2024.
+I have been working on the book slowly, buoyed by a fellowship to The Unexpected Shape Writing Academy.
+In August 2025 I launched a Substack so can share some of my thinking and research with you, including information about long COVID.
+I am migrating the blog and newsletter to the Substack, so if you are not already subscribed to Songs for the Unadapted Ones, I highly recommend you do since that is where the most up to date posts and information about offerings will appear first, and you will receive each post in your inbox.
+Here is a link to the inaugural post All of You is Welcome Here

 Home: About